-Dr. Babchuk presents the course Introduction to Qualitative Research Design and Methodology (since 2017).
+Dr. Babchuk presents the course Introduction to Qualitative Research Design and Methodology (since 2017)and has two new courses for he 2020 Summer School: Grounded Theory: Methodology, principles and practices as well as Advanced Qualitative research design and methodology

-Dr Bosman co-presents The Digital Scholar: Using emerging and multimedia technologies to further your research and teaching projects, with Prof Wim van Petegem (since 2017 ).
+Dr Bosman co-presents The Digital Scholar: Using emerging and multimedia technologies to further your research and teaching projects, with Prof Wim van Petegem (since 2016) and is now co-presenting the course Teaching in the digital world: The use of blended active learning strategies with Prof Wim van Petegem, Ms Mine de Klerk, Dr Sonja Strydom and Dr Nompilo Tshuma.

 |||Prof An Carbonez is professor at the Leuven Statistics Research Centre (LStat) of the KU Leuven (Belgium).
 She obtained her PhD in Mathematics at the same university in 1992.
 She is the coordinator of the Master of Science in Statistics program of the KU Leuven.
 At the university, she is teaching academic courses on statistical software (R and SAS), Data and Statistical Modelling and Statistical Consulting.
 She is teaching short courses on Introduction to Categorical Data analysis, Linear Models, Cluster analysis and Principal Component analysis.
 She is also involved in statistical consulting projects and in customized statistical courses.|